How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 How To Remove Fresh Blood From Pillow Case?

 Rinse the pillowcase immediately under cold running water, holding the stained side down to flush out blood.
-Avoid hot water as it sets the stain.
+Avoid hot water as it can set the stain.
 Then, gently apply an enzyme-based detergent to break down proteins before washing as usual.

 What Is The Best Method To Remove Dried Blood From Pillow Case?